Where Corals Lie

 The Where Corals Lie song cover.

-"Where Corals Lie" is a poem by Richard Garnett which was set to music by Sir Edward Elgar as the fourth song in his song-cycle Sea Pictures.
+"Where Corals Lie" is a poem by Richard Garnett which was set to music by Edward Elgar as the fourth song in his song-cycle Sea Pictures.
 The poem was first published in Io in Egypt and other poems in 1859 and subsequently anthologized in Sea Music in 1888.

 Lyrics

 (Italicised text indicates lines repeated in the song, but not in the original poem.)